 Grand themes are kept to a bare minimum.
 “Main Theme from Jurassic Park” only appears right before the end credits roll, the film offering no moments where it’s wonder can be revealed.
 There is a moment at the start of “Hammond’s Plan” which sounds like it could be a variation, but it’s very brief.
 The Adventure theme on the other hand fits right in with the jungle and safari music and manages to get a couple grand statements in.

 Once again, the designated main theme’s appearances are outnumbered by another.
 This one is a four-note suspense motif which is a reverse of the Raptor theme (strangely the Raptor theme only appears once in the whole film).
 This motif is right at the outset of “The Island Prologue”.
 It’s shortness makes it easy to insert into the many action and suspense cues.
 Like the Raptor theme it sometimes appears singularly and sometimes gets repeated often, as in the climax of “Visitor in San Diego”.
 Williams does develop a kind of motif for the Compys (really small dinosaurs that turn out to be quite the threat), with dissonant high-pitched strings in “The Island Prologue” and “The Compys Dine”.

-The album starts off with a bang in the “The Lost World” theme.
+The album starts off with a bang with the “The Lost World” theme.
 It is followed by the much slower “The Island Prologue”, which opens with the suspense motif, continues with nondescript suspense, and then breaks out in the Compys’ music.
 “Malcolm’s Journey” is the only other full-fledged use of the the Lost World theme.
 “The Hunt” is the first of several thrilling action cues that utilizes the first few notes of the Lost World theme as its own motif.
 It was absent from the film, edited over by the complete Lost World theme and sections of other action cues.
-“The Trek” is a slow percussive track that sees the first appearance of the Adventure theme from the previous film, and concludes with dissonant orchestral strikes.
+“The Trek” is a slow percussive track that sees the first appearance of the Adventure theme from the previous film and concludes with dissonant orchestral strikes.
 “Finding Camp Jurassic” is another slow piece with one brief statement of the Adventure theme.